RandomSearch18/notebook/docs/guides/dev-tools-with-winget.md

 WinGet will throw a certificate error on the school network by default, but this can be worked around by adding the `--source winget` argument to any `winget install` command, as in the examples below.

+WinGet will usually download the non-privileged installer by default, but if it doesn't then you can use the `--scope user` argument to force it.

 ### Advantages of installing with WinGet

 - Automatically does as much OS integration as possible, e.g. adding executables to PATH, registering as a file handler